When Should I Take My First MCAT Full-Length?

 - MCAT Blog, MCAT Prep

-Whether you’ve already begun to prepare for the MCAT or are just setting up a study plan, you’ve probably asked yourself this question: when should I take my first full-length practice exam?
+Whether you’ve already begun to prepare for the MCAT or are just setting up a study plan, you’ve probably asked yourself this question: when should I take my first MCAT full-length practice exam?
 Unfortunately, there’s no straight forward, cookie-cutter answer.
 The answer to this question can vary.
 But, it should be noted that there’s not necessarily a “wrong” time to start taking practice tests.
 In my experience as an instructor, however, I’ve found that it’s nearly always best to take your first full-length about 4-5 weeks into your prep.
-Is that where you are?
-Good news!
-Sign-up for our MCAT Practice Bundle to receive a free full-length MCAT practice test!
+If you need one, sign-up to receive a free MCAT full-length practice test in our Blueprint MCAT Practice Bundle!

 An Interesting Conflict